 - Charging different prices or rates for goods or services, including using discounts or other benefits or imposing penalties

-- Providing a different level or quality of goods or services to the consumer
+- Providing a different level or quality of products or services to the consumer

-- Suggesting that the consumer will receive a different price or rate, or a different quality of goods or services.
+- Suggesting that the consumer will receive a different price or rate, or a different quality of products or services.